Samsung and unions: Samsung Electronics

 Samsung Electronics employees went on a one-day strike on 7 June 2024.
 It was the first time employees in the Samsung Group went on strike.
 The strike was led by the National Samsung Electronics Union (NSEU) and is the largest of 5 trade unions at Samsung.

 6,500 workers went on a strike on 8 July 2024, which was initially planned to be for three days but was converted into an indefinite strike due to lack of response from management.
 The strike ended on 1 August, under institutional pressure and falling numbers, though the union said it intended to continue fighting for its demands with other tactics.

 NSEU had representative bargaining rights on behalf of all 5 unions until 5 August 2024, when the collective agreement expires.
 Other trade unions would be eligible to petition for representative bargaining rights on behalf of all trade unions.
 Donghaeng Union indicated they will compete with NSEU for this right.
 Son Woo-mok, the chair of NSEU in August, announced they will merge into Office Workers' Union on 5 October in order to consolidate their strength.

-After ending the strike on 5 August, NSEU announced it will shift strategies to "guerilla" strikes.
+After ending the strike on 5 August, NSEU announced it will shift strategies to "guerrilla" strikes.
 The staggered strikes returned on the anniversary of Liberation Day, 15 August through 18 August.
-The workers are demanding a 5.6% wage increase, holiday on union anniversary and compensation for lost wages during the strikes, while management is offering a 5.1% increase.
+The workers demanded a 5.6% wage increase, holiday on union anniversary and compensation for lost wages during the strikes, while management offered a 5.1% increase.

+In November 2025, Samsung Electronics Co.
+Union (SECU), Samsung Electronics Labor Union (SELU), and National Samsung Electronics Union formed a coalition around removing performance-based bonus caps and "allocations equal to 15 percent of annual operating profit."
+SELU was the representative union, being the largest.
+In March 2026, 93% of workers who cast ballots voted in favor of striking, citing Samsung's lower wages compared to rival company SK Hynix.
+In May 2026, SECU withdrew from the joint negotiations due to a disproportionate focus on the semiconductor division.
+A tentative wage agreement was reached before the planned 18-day strike.

+Samsung Biologics

+Samsung Biologics' union has 3,689 members, 75% of the company’s workforce, as of March 2026.
+In March 2026, 95.52% of union members voted to strike, citing unfair labor practices, unauthorized use of employee personal data, and "deep structural concerns" with the company's ESG policies.
+In April 2026, the Incheon District Court allowed a planned strike to proceed but restricted it from allowing the "deterioration or spoilage of thawed cell lines."
+The five-day strike began on May 1, marking the first in the company's history.

+United States

+StarPlus Energy

+In 2025, United Auto Workers began representing StarPlus Energy, a joint venture in Indiana between Samsung SDI and Stellantis.